New statistic plugin

 phantomjs has been discontinued, in this version, I worked to support

-Therefore, this project feature is considered in alpha stage, waiting for further developments in behalf of the slimerjs team to provide support for the recent versions of firefox.
+Therefore, this project feature is considered to be on alpha stage, waiting for further developments from the slimerjs team to provide support for the recent versions of firefox.

 If you want to test:

 Download the modified slimerjs code, and place it inside the folder named

 Run the render server with the following parameters: